BINFOST/HomeAutomation/ReadMe.md

     house.getRooms().add(room);

 In this practical session, the goal will be to apply a methodology called TDD, Test Driven Development.
-This methodology consist in writting the test first and then the actual code of an application.
+This methodology consist in writing the test first and then the actual code of an application.

 In the context of the following project, the Application Programming Interface (API) is given and you can then start to write some test about the desired behaviour of your implementation.

 ### First Part